techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 ## What's new for Auto attendants in the past six months

 - November 21
-  - [Dial by name improvements](#dial-by-name-improvements) when a search returns multiple people with the same name
+  - [Dial by name improvements](#dial-by-name-improvements) for when a search returns multiple people with the same name.

 - November 5
   - [Nested Auto attendants and Call queues](#nested-auto-attendants-and-call-queues) no longer require a resource account and associated licensing.